douglasr/connectiq-samples/README.md

 NOTE: Although the repo may contain contributions from Garmin employees and/or from the Garmin forums, this repo is an "unofficial" repo of Connect IQ and Monkey C sample code/projects and nothing said or done here should be considered sanctioned by Garmin.
+For the official repo of Connect IQ apps from Garmin, you can clone the [connectiq-apps](https://github.com/garmin/connectiq-apps) repo under the [Garmin](https://github.com/garmin) github account.

 ## Purpose & Goal
 The Connect IQ SDK contains a bunch of sample apps which allow you to quickly get started with